loftwah-demo/linux-for-pirates-2/README.md

 ```

 This guide provides a comprehensive overview of upgrading your landing page to promote "Linux for Pirates!
 2 - Ruby on Whales" using Vite in a Rails application.

+> Note: There is still a warning in Tailwind but I can't figure it out yet.

 ## Troubleshooting Errno::EACCES